MA/JS colleagues offer practical advice on frequent questions

 Look forward to a relaxed holiday season 😊

-We have asked Horst Schindler, MA/JS priority officer to give some advice on how to build a transnational partnership and here is what he says:
+We have asked Horst Schindler, MA/JS Priority Officer to give some advice on how to build a transnational partnership and here is what he says:

 Horst: Having a strong partnership is crucial because our programme emphasizes transnational cooperation across the Danube Region countries.